MILAN: Masked Image Pretraining on Language Assisted Representation: Appendix

 \subsection{Implementation details}

-\textbf{Pretraining on ImageNet-1K.} We follow the pretraining recipe of MAE \cite{he2021mae}, using a publicly released codebase~\footnote{\url{https://github.com/facebookresearch/mae}}.
+\paragraph{Pretraining on ImageNet-1K.} We follow the pretraining recipe of MAE \cite{he2021mae}, using a publicly released codebase~\footnote{\url{https://github.com/facebookresearch/mae}}.
 We only pretrain ViT models for 400 epochs.
 We use AdamW optimizer with a momentum of $(\beta_1=0.9, \beta_2=0.95)$, a mini-batch size of 4096 and an initial learning rate of $2.4e-3$ (scaled based on $\text{lr}=\text{base\_lr} \times \text{batchsize} / 256$ where $\text{base\_lr}=1.5e-4$).
 The learning rate is linearly warmed up for the first 40 epochs, and decayed to zero by a cosine learning rate schedule.
 The weight decay is set to 0.05.
 For data augmentation, we only adopt random resized crop to $224\times224$ resolution, random horizontal flip, and normalization.
 The masking ratio is set to 75\%.
-We use {the image features generated from a} pretrained CLIP model with ViT-B/16 image encoder {as the reconstruction targets}. {The wall-clock pretraining times of MILAN for ViT-B/16 and ViT-L/16 models take} about 2 days and 3 days on a machine with 8 A100 GPUs, respectively.
+We use {the image features generated from} pretrained CLIP models with ViT image encoders {as the reconstruction targets}. {The wall-clock pretraining time of MILAN for ViT-Base and ViT-Large models take} 2 days and 3 days on a machine with 8 A100 GPUs, respectively.
+For reference, MAE requires 1600-epoch pretraining which takes 116 hours on ViT-Base model.